libp2p/specs/pubsub/gossipsub/partial-messages.md

 ## Creating a topic to only use partial messages

-There is currently no mechanism to specify a topic should only be used for partial messages.
+There is currently no mechanism to requre that a topic only be used for partial messages.
 A future extension may define this.

 With this extension nodes can choose to only graft peers that support partial messages, and prune those that do not.